-Table 3 also reports news partition buy-sell imbalances separately for days on which individual stocks had a positive, negative, or zero return.
-Conditional on the sign of the return, average imbalances for individual investors are always greater on news days than no-news days.
-For both news and no-news days, average imbalances are greater for negative return days than for positive return days.
-One possible explanation for this is that when stock prices drop, investors are less likely to sell due to the disposition effect-i.e., the preference for selling winners and holding losers.
+Table III also reports news partition buy-sell imbalances separately for days on which individual stocks had a positive, negative, or zero return.
+Conditional on the sign of the return, average imbalances for individual investors are always greater on news days than no news days.
+For both news and no news days, average imbalances are greater for negative return days than for positive return days.
+One possible explanation for this is that when stock prices drop investors are less likely to sell due to the disposition effect, i.e., the preference for selling winners and holding losers.
 Alternatively, the differences in imbalances on positive and negative return days may result from the execution of limit orders.
 Many individual investors will not monitor their limit orders throughout the day.
 On a day when the market rises, more sell limit orders will execute than buy limit orders.
-On days when the market falls, more buy limit orders will executed limit and market orders.
+On days when the market falls, more buy limit orders will execute.
+Unfortunately, our datasets do not distinguish between executed limit and market orders.